docker/buildx/docs/reference/buildx_inspect.md

 Platforms: linux/arm64, linux/arm/v7, linux/arm/v6
 ```

-### `--bootstrap`

-Ensures that the builder is running before inspecting it.
-If the driver is
+### Ensure that the builder is running before inspecting (--bootstrap)

+Use the `--bootstrap` option to ensures that the builder is running before
-`docker-container`, then `--bootstrap` starts the buildkit container and waits
+inspecting it.
+If the driver is `docker-container`, then `--bootstrap` starts
+the buildkit container and waits until it is operational.
+Bootstrapping is
-until it is operational.
-Bootstrapping is automatically done during build, it is
+automatically done during build, it is thus not necessary.
+The same BuildKit
-thus not necessary.
-The same BuildKit container is used during the lifetime of
+container is used during the lifetime of the associated builder node (as
-the associated builder node (as displayed in `buildx ls`).
+displayed in `buildx ls`).